practicalli/blog-cryogen/content/md/posts/cider-jack-in-to-clojure-cli-projects-from-spacemacs.md

 This  variable will be used with the `clojure-mode` (using `nil` rather than `clojure-mode` the variable would be applied to all modes).

-A variable called `cider-clojure-clj-global-options` will be used to set the `:fig` alias.
+A variable called `cider-clojure-cli-global-options` will be used to set the `:fig` alias.

 ```clojure
 ((clojure-mode . ((cider-clojure-cli-global-options . "-M:fig"))))